department-for-transport/coffee-and-coding/20181010_Choropleth_Maps_in_R/README.md

 #### *Isi Avbulimen*
 #### *2018-10-10*

-This folder contains materials for the Coffee & Coding session delivered by Isi Avbulimen on 10th October 2018 on how to produce choropleth maps in R which you can customise in (almost!) anyway that you want.
+This folder contains materials for the Coffee & Coding session on how to produce choropleth maps in R which you can customise in (almost!) anyway that you want.

 ## Packages